donhatch/ShephardsPlayApplet/README.md

   and intersect it with a half-space that retains about half of it. the edges around the big face can't all be cuts]

+* Every trivalent convex polyhedron has an unfolding in which every edge with only two good exits is a fold.

 [similar conjectures about unfoldings which cut dullest edges or fold sharpest edges omitted, since they seem unlikely]